vllm-project/vllm/docs/source/getting_started/quickstart.rst

     llm = LLM(model="facebook/opt-125m")

 Call ``llm.generate`` to generate the outputs.
 It adds the input prompts to vLLM engine's waiting queue and executes the vLLM engine to generate the outputs with high throughput.
-The outputs are returned as a list of ``RequestOutput`` objects with all the output tokens.
+The outputs are returned as a list of ``RequestOutput`` objects, which include all the output tokens.

 .. code-block:: python